Loading BLS data…

 highest on record

-Monthly · Not seasonally adjusted · Miami–Fort Lauderdale–West Palm Beach MSA
+Not seasonally adjusted · Miami–Fort Lauderdale–West Palm Beach MSA · shaded bands mark recessions & major shocks

 Dual-Axis Overlay — Unemployment Rate vs. Employment Level